bashrc2/epicyon/specification/activitypub.md

 ```

 Implementations *MAY*, in addition, provide the following properties:

+#### 4.1.10 updated
+A timestamp for when this actor was last changed.
+This can be used by followers to update their actor caches.

 #### 4.1.11 streams
 A list of supplementary Collections which may be of interest.